 Consequently, SernamEG has incorporated into its intervention model for violence against women a more comprehensive understanding of the phenomenon than exists in the current legislation.
-It declares it covers violence in, "all its manifestations, all women in their diversity, in all spaces and contexts in which it occurs54, explicitly mentioning physical, psychological, sexual, economic/patrimonial and symbolic violence in its its bases.
+It declares it covers violence in, "all its manifestations, all women in their diversity, in all spaces and contexts in which it occurs^[54] explicitly mentioning physical, psychological, sexual, economic/patrimonial and symbolic violence in its its bases.
 In addition, Human Rights and Gender Equity, Territoriality and Intersectionality and Interculturality perspectives are included, not only to promote women's human rights, but also to ensure the relevance of the model.

 The Program for the Care, Protection and Reparation of Violence against Women is based on this comprehensive approach, in which the protection component is delivered through the implementation of shelters, known in Chile as Casas de Acogida.
-There are two types of shelters in the program: those that provide residential protection for women victims of serious or life-threatening intimate partner or ex-partner violence, and shelters for women who are victims of human trafficking and migrant victims of exploitation.
+There are two types of shelters in the program: those that provide residential protection for women victims of serious or lifethreatening intimate partner or ex-partner violence, and shelters for women who are victims of human trafficking and migrant victims of exploitation.

-There are currently 43 shelters operating in Chile that provide temporary shelter for women over 18 years of age, with or without children (under 14 years of age) who are at serious or life-threatening risk, and one shelter that specifically serves women over 18 years of age with their children (under 14 years of age) who are vulnerable because they have been the victims of human trafficking, ticia%20v%C3%ADctimas%20VCM.pdf (In Spanish)
+There are currently 43 shelters operating in Chile that provide temporary shelter for women over 18 years of age, with or without children (under 14 years of age) who are at serious or life-threatening risk, and one shelter that specifically serves women over 18 years of age with their children (under 14 years of age) who are vulnerable because they have been the victims of human trafficking, regardless of the form of exploitation (sexual servitude, involuntary servitude, bonded labor, etc.), nationality and culture of origin.